achamaria/candidate-test/README.md

 #### Bonus

 *  Add an option to search rugs by name
-*  Add a creation date to for rugs (calculated automatically)
 *  Add pictures of the rugs and display
   *  Thumbnail in thumb list
   *  larger image in rug details screen